 The Junior Rangers just wrapped up their annual exchange event.
-Youngsters from all six islands got together to learn about the unique biodiversity within the Dutch Caribbean and lay the foundation for future inter-island collaboration.
+Youngsters from the islands got together to learn about the unique biodiversity within the Dutch Caribbean and lay the foundation for future inter-island collaboration.
 From sea view sunrises to late night glow in the dark treks, these students had a fun filled week full of memories they will cherish for a lifetime.

 A foundational pillar of the Dutch Caribbean Nature Alliance (DCNA) is the desire to elevate nature-focused education across the Dutch Caribbean.
 One of the tools available to the islands is empowering the youth, and what better way to harness this energy than through the annual DCNA Junior Ranger exchange program.
 This unique opportunity brings together youth from across all six islands to learn all about the exceptional biodiversity within the Dutch Caribbean, and work together developing positive, cooperative, and social skills.